-Paladins is the latest game from the makers of SMITE, Hi-Rez Studios, and features a wide array of champions between four different classes.
-Acting as a cross between a MOBA and a first-person shooter in the style of Overwatch, Paladins has been gaining quite a bit of traction during its open beta on Steam.
+Paladins is the latest game from the makers of SMITE, Hi-Rez Studios, and features a wide array of Champions between four different classes.
+Acting as a cross between a MOBA and a first-person shooter in the style of Overwatch, Paladins has been gaining quite a bit of traction following its initial release on Steam.

-Recently, Paladins entered into a closed beta on PS4 and Xbox One, in addition to hosting a sale of its Founder’s Pack.
-Included in the Founder’s Pack are exclusive items, and of course, having all 28 playable champions unlocked without having to grind for Gold.
+Recently, Paladins launched on PS4, Xbox One, and Nintendo Switch in addition to hosting a sale of its Founder’s Pack.
+Included in the Founder’s Pack are exclusive items, and of course, having all playable champions unlocked without having to grind for Gold.

 If you’re new to

 The best Paladins Champions in each Class

 It’s difficult to say who is better between the two, Maeve or Lex.
 Certainly, Maeve is a better Flank

 When playing Maeve, having a general knowledge of the map you’re playing on is helpful, as you’ll be able to move in and out of enemy locations without being shot down by a Damage